bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 _Sort an array and find a sliding window of size ``k`` for which the difference between the biggest and the smallest element is the smallest._

+- [x] Reverse Shuffle Merge
+> Given a string S such that `s = merge(reverse(A), shuffle(A))` for some string
+> `A`, find the lexicographically smallest `A`.
+> "shuffle" is any permutation of the string
+> "merge(a, b)" is an interspersing of "a" and "b" that maintains the order of the characters

+_First of all, note that in the input string `S` every character of `A` is duplicated.
+Also, if we `reverse(S)` and iterate it, we will get a `A` as a subsequence.
+So, while iterating `reverse(S)` we must select some characters and reject others to build `A`.
+The key is that sometimes we need to backtrack when coming across some reasonably "small" character.
+For this purpose it is useful to use an `answer` array as a stack, and each time we find a "good" character, we can pop as many characters from the `answer` stack as necessary (assuming some conditions are met).
+We also need to build `freq` tables for keeping track of 1) count of each character that we still need to use (we know all the characters of `A` upfront) and 2) count of chars that are yet to be seen in the string while iterating.
+Whenever we get a char that is smaller (i.e. better) than the one on top of the stack, we can start popping the elements all the way down the stack if and only if they are bigger than our current `char` and if we are yet to see sufficient number of those characters in future._

 ## Linked Lists
 - [x] Linked Lists: Detect a cycle
 > Given a linked list detect if it contains a cycle.